SpareCores/sc-www/src/assets/articles/67pct-cost-saving-at-adtech-company.md

 ## Reasoning

-Proper resource usage monitoring was obviously an important factor in succeeding the project, but we considered avoiding bin packing as the key ingredient: AWS offers almost 800 instance types with the price being based on the included and attached resources, so it doesn't make much sense to run a larger node with multiple jobs, instead each job
+Proper resource usage monitoring was obviously an important factor in the project's success, but we considered avoiding bin packing as the key ingredient: AWS offers almost 800 instance types with the price being based on the included and attached resources, so it doesn't make much sense to run a larger node with multiple jobs, instead each job